 It stands for ‘sun protection factor’.
 It increasing the amount of time you can be in the sun without burning by the number.
 So, if you can last 20 minutes in the sun without burning and then you put on SPF15 then you can times the 20 minutes by 15 and be in the sun for five hours without burning.

 This is still a slightly vague measurement because you may not know exactly how long you could last until burning, so your calculations might not be accurate.
-It will also be effected by sweat and water.
+It will also be affected by sweat and water.

 UVA rays explained